Chidu2000/Imgproc-SRGAN/README.md

 train: This mode is used for training the model
 test: Test mode involves both evaluating the model's performance and potentially making predictions on unseen data.
 test-only: It is essentially the deployment phase where the model is deployed into a production environment or used for real-world applications.

+### Dataset Description

+In this report, we utilize three benchmark datasets for evaluating the performance of our image processing algorithms: Set5, Set14, and BSD100.
+Additionally, we employ the testing set of BSD300 for further validation.
+Below is a detailed description of each dataset:

+1. **Set5**: This dataset is a popular choice for benchmarking image super-resolution and other image processing tasks.
+It consists of five high-resolution images, each representing different types of scenes and textures.
+The images are often used to evaluate the quality of upscaling algorithms by comparing the reconstructed high-resolution images with the original ones.

+2. **Set14**: Similar to Set5, Set14 is another widely-used dataset for image processing evaluations, particularly in super-resolution.
+It contains 14 high-resolution images, covering a broader range of scenes and complexities.
+The diversity in this dataset helps in assessing the robustness and generalizability of image processing algorithms.

+3. **BSD100**: Part of the Berkeley Segmentation Dataset (BSDS), BSD100 includes 100 natural images for testing image segmentation, denoising, and super-resolution algorithms.
+The images are carefully selected to represent various real-world scenarios, making it a challenging dataset for evaluating the performance of image processing techniques.

+4. **Testing Set of BSD300**: The BSD300 dataset is an extension of BSD100, consisting of 300 images in total.
+For our purposes, we use the testing set of BSD300, which comprises 200 images not included in BSD100.
+This set provides a larger and more diverse collection of images for comprehensive testing and validation of our algorithms.

+These datasets are instrumental in our research as they provide a standard benchmark for evaluating the effectiveness and efficiency of our image processing methodologies.
+By comparing the results on these datasets, we can gauge the performance of our algorithms in various scenarios and ensure their applicability to real-world applications.